 Thursdays and Fridays tend to be busier days at the Marriage Bureau so avoid those peak times (and lines) — and go as early as possible.
 "Also avoid the days right before a holiday weekend.
 Many people will try to get married right before a holiday in order to have a mini-honeymoon over the long weekend," says Douglass.

-4. Hire a photographer you love.
+7. Hire a photographer you love.

-Carry a bouquet that you love and have your groom wear a coordinating boutonniere," says Ward.
 Additionally, if you're inviting a friend or two to be bridesmaids, make sure that they carry bouquets.

-6. Take portraits at iconic N.Y.C. locations.
+9. Take portraits at iconic NYC locations.

-7. Plan a reception for your friends and family.
+10. Plan a reception for your friends and family.

-Whether you're thinking of hosting a post-ceremony brunch à la Bradshaw, or an intimate dinner party at a later time, invite your family and friends for a celebratory meal.
+Whether you're thinking of hosting a post-ceremony brunch à la Carrie Bradshaw, or an intimate dinner party at a later time, invite your family and friends for a celebratory meal.
 One of the easiest ways to do this is to host your reception at a restaurant.

-"Restaurants are, generally speaking, easier to book for events than traditional wedding venues," says Marie Lyons, Director of Events at Noho Hospitality Group.
+"Restaurants are, generally speaking, easier to book for events than traditional wedding venues," says Marie Lyons, Director of Events at Noho Hospitality Group..
 "For dinner parties, usually booking three to six months in advance is adequate.
 If you're booking a lunch — for example, if you get married at 11 a.m. on a weekday — then it's usually even easier to get a reservation."